Introduction to Seaborn

 sns.jointplot(data=penguins, x="flipper_length_mm", y="bill_length_mm", hue="species")

-dist plot
+Dist plot

 # Creating a displot for the distribution of mpg values